datocms/ruby-datocms-client/docs/dato-cli.md

 If a Item Type is marked as "single instance" (ie. `about_page`) you don't need to pluralize and a call to `dato.about_page` directly returns the item (or `nil`, if still hasn't been created within the CMS).

 You can query an item's field value with a method called like the field API identifier.

-An item also features a `.slug` method:

-* if an item type has a field of type `string` with a "Title" Presentation mode, than the method returns the slugified version of the title itself;
-* otherwise, it just returns the unique identifier of the item;

 Complex field types (ie. `image`, `file`, `video`, `seo`) implement specific methods you can use as well within the config file: